balanced/www.balancedpayments.com/contents/ach_debits.md

 body_class: ach-debits

 subtitle:
-  heading: Accept ACH debit payments.
-Balanced<br />allows your customers to pay with their<br />bank accounts.
+  heading: Accept ACH debit payments today.<br />Balanced allows your customers to <br />pay with their bank accounts.

 howItWorks:
   title: How it works